elixirschool/elixirschool/en/lessons/libraries/distillery.md

 end
 ```

 *Note* It is good practice to ensure that your applications have all started up properly before running these migrations.
+The [Ecto.Migrator](https://hexdocs.pm/ecto/2.2.8/Ecto.Migrator.html) allows us to run our migrations with the connected database.

 Next, create a new file - `rel/hooks/post_start/migrate.sh` and add the following code: